Etidal21/ML/README.md

 This repository contains the  experiments related to our research.

-📝This work has been officially published in the prestigious journal ACM Transactions on Computing for Healthcare.
+📝 Our research has been officially published in the prestigious journal ACM Transactions on Computing for Healthcare.

 📄 Paper Title: Prevention of Data Poisonous Threats on Machine Learning Models in e-Health